colyseus/schema/README.md

 | Updating x/y of 50 entities after initial state | 342 | 684 |
 | Updating x/y of 100 entities after initial state | 668 | 1529 |

+## Why

+Initial thoghts/assumptions, for Colyseus:
+- little to no bottleneck for detecting state changes.
+- have a schema definition on both server and client
+- better experience on staticaly-typed languages (C#, C++)
+- mutations should be cheap.

+Practical Colyseus issues this should solve:
+- Avoid decoding large objects that haven't been patched
+- Allow to send different patches for each client
+- Better developer experience on statically-typed languages

 ## Inspiration: